BigTokDetect: A Clinically-Informed Vision-Language Modeling Framework for Detecting Pro-Bigorexia Videos on TikTok: Pro-bigorexia Content Taxonomy

 \section{Pro-bigorexia Content Taxonomy}

 We develop an empirically grounded taxonomy for pro-bigorexia content characterization, following an iterative four-step process.
 First, we compile a seed list of keywords from fitness, bodybuilding, exercise, and diet domains, supplemented by terms from foundational muscle dysmorphia research and popular media reports~\cite{Cafri2008,sanchez2024feelingsbodiesemotionsdiet, WP2023BodyDysmorphia}.
-Then, using these keywords, we sample 500 TikTok videos over 40 hours, and open-code emergent patterns of bigorexia, such as body-check demonstrations, supplement endorsements, extreme workout narratives, diet tutorials).
+Then, using these keywords, we retrieve 500 TikTok videos over 40 hours, and open-code emergent patterns of bigorexia, such as body-check demonstrations, supplement endorsements, extreme workout narratives, diet tutorials).
 Next, we draft preliminary categories based on the DSM-5 clinical criteria~\cite{APA2013DSM5}, validated measures such as the Drive for Muscularity Scale~\cite{mccreary2000drive} and the Muscle Dysmorphic Disorder Inventory~\cite{zeeck2018muscle}.
 Finally, we convene with clinical experts specializing in eating disorders and body image psychopathologies to refine categories, clarify specialized or coded language (especially around steroids and supplements), and disambiguate edge cases.
 We iterate to discover new potential categories and keywords.

-Our final taxonomy for pro-bigorexia TikTok content consists of five primary categories: \textit{Relationship to Body}, \textit{Relationship to Food}, \textit{Relationship to Exercise}, \textit{Supplements}, and \textit{Masculinity}.
-Each is further divided into clinically grounded subcategories (Table~\ref{tab:taxonomy_full}, Appendix~\ref{sec:cat_definition}).
+Our final taxonomy for pro-bigorexia TikTok content consists of five primary categories: \textit{Relationship to Body}, \textit{Relationship to Food}, \textit{Relationship to Exercise}, \textit{Supplements}, and \textit{Masculinity} (Table~\ref{tab:taxonomy_full}, Appendix~\ref{sec:cat_definition}).
+Each is further divided into clinically grounded subcategories.
 For each category and subcategory, we provide clear definitions, representative keywords, practical guidelines for recognizing problematic content, and sample videos.
-This approach yields a consistent, multimodal annotation of overt and implicit signals of pro-bigorexia behaviors.
+The taxonomy facilitates a consistent, multimodal annotation of overt and implicit signals of pro-bigorexia behaviors.